RedStoneMango/Mangrypt/README.md

 Once Layer One is decrypted, sensitive data can be unlocked by a second password.
 This layer uses:

+- A **Base64** encoded ciphertext
 - The same **AES-128-GCM** encryption configuration
 - A separate **Access Password**

 On startup, **Mangrypt** also prompts for this password but does not immediately use it.
-Instead the key is securely stored and will be used automatically to decrypt sensitive data on demand.
+Instead, the key is securely stored and will be used automatically to decrypt sensitive data on demand.

 > If the Mangrypt window loses focus, the app automatically obscures all content and re-prompts for the **Access Password** to protect unattended data.